Skip to content

 * Beware of snakes in hot weather.

-* It is recommended that you stay out of the area on days of Severe, Extreme and Code Red Fire Danger Ratings.
+* It is recommended that you stay out of the area on days of Extreme and Catastrophic Fire Danger Ratings.

 Additional Hints (Decrypt)